Surface plasmon

 Surface plasmons (SPs) are coherent delocalized electron oscillations that exist at the interface between any two materials where the real part of the dielectric function changes sign across the interface (e.g. a metal-dielectric interface, such as a metal sheet in air).
 SPs have lower energy than bulk (or volume) plasmons which quantise the longitudinal electron oscillations about positive ion cores within the bulk of an electron gas (or plasma).

 The charge motion in a surface plasmon always creates electromagnetic fields outside (as well as inside) the metal.
 The total excitation, including both the charge motion and associated electromagnetic field, is called either a surface plasmon polariton at a planar interface, or a localized surface plasmon for the closed surface of a small particle.

 The existence of surface plasmons was first predicted in 1957 by Rufus Ritchie.
+The unusual diffraction patterns known as Wood's anomalies, first reported by Robert W. Wood in 1902, were later understood to be linked to the excitation of surface plasmons on metallic gratings.
 In the following two decades, surface plasmons were extensively studied by many scientists, the foremost of whom were T. Turbadar in the 1950s and 1960s, and E. N. Economou, Heinz Raether, E. Kretschmann, and A. Otto in the 1960s and 1970s.
 Information transfer in nanoscale structures, similar to photonics, by means of surface plasmons, is referred to as plasmonics.